track-asia/trackasia-native/platform/qt/README.md

-# TrackAsia Maps SDK for Qt
+# Trackasia Maps SDK for Qt

-This is a community maintained TrackAsia SDK for usage in Qt apps.
+This is a community maintained Trackasia SDK for usage in Qt apps.
 Both Qt5 (minimal 5.6) and Qt6 are supported.
 Note that only OpenGL rendering is supported at the moment.